Oil slump, determined Draghi halts euro zone bond sell-off

 Consumer prices in the euro zone are currently growing at only 0.1 percent year-on-year, while weaker-than-expected German industrial output data on Monday underlined other risks facing the bloc’s economy.

-The fragile outlook for global inflation has also helped ease nerves about the future path of interest rates in the United States despite solid jobs data on Friday that has cemented bets that the Federal Reserve will raise rates later this month.
+The fragile outlook for global inflation has also helped ease nerves about the future path of interest rates in the U.S. despite solid jobs data on Friday that has cemented bets that the Federal Reserve will raise rates later this month.

-Inflation is likely to be a key driver, with some Fed members already warning the central bank will need to be willing to pause its tightening phase.
+Inflation is likely to be a key driver for the pace of rate rises next year, with some Fed members already warning the central bank will need to be willing to pause its tightening phase.

 “The imminent start of the Fed rate-hiking cycle will be sugar-coated in dovish reassurances about the speed of tightening.
 The market expects as much,” Societe Generale global head of rates and FX strategy, Vincent Chaigneau, said.
-(Editing by Ruth Pitchford)
+(Editing by Angus MacSwan)